Animalia

 Wolves can be found in a variety of climates and habitats.
 These habitat variations are sometimes seen in the type of morphology, or physical characteristics, seen in gray wolves living in different geographical areas.
 These differences sometimes differentiate types, or subspecies, of gray wolves around the world.

-However, these different types are so subjective that over the years scientists have disagreed as to whether in North America alone there are 24 such subspecies or only four.
-Current workers generally accept five, but a recent article lumped those into four.
-Subspecies of gray wolves in North America include the Arctic wolf (Canis lupus arctos), northwestern wolf (Canis lupus occidentalis), Great Plains wolf (Canis lupus nubilus), Mexican wolf(Canis lupus baileyi) and the eastern timber wolf (Canis lupus lycaon), which is debated by some as a distinct species, the eastern wolf (Canis lycaon).
-In reality, any differences among all these proposed types are so minor as to be meaningless except to a few specialists.
+Past studies often recognized five North American subspecies: arctic wolf (Canis lupus arctos), northwestern wolf (Canis lupus occidentalis), Great Plains wolf (Canis lupus nubilus), Mexican wolf (Canis lupus baileyi) and the eastern timber wolf (Canis lupus lycaon).
+In reality, any differences among all these proposed types, or subspecies, are so minor as to be meaningless except to a few specialists.

-Red wolves are only found in a small area of coastal North Carolina.
+Red wolves (C. rufus) are only found in a small area of coastal North Carolina.
 They are a North American species of wolf not found elsewhere.
 Their social and predatory behaviors are the same as gray wolves.

 Adult red wolf with pup